carbon-language/carbon-lang/lldb/docs/resources/test.rst

 Finally, the shell tests always run in batch mode.
 You start with some input and the test verifies the output.
-The debugger can be sensitive to its environment, such as the the platform it runs on.
+The debugger can be sensitive to its environment, such as the platform it runs on.
 It can be hard to express that the same test might behave slightly differently on macOS and Linux.
 Additionally, the debugger is an interactive tool, and the shell test provide no good way of testing those interactive aspects, such as tab completion for